LilaRest/bulb/bulb_docs/advanced-bulb-concepts.md

 - **`session`** (required): An instance of the above Session class.
 <br/>
 - **`type`** (required): The type of the transaction ('WRITE' or 'READ').
-This type, if filled, override the type of session where the transaction is contained.
+This type, if filled, overrides the type of session where the transaction is contained.
 Explanations [here](https://neo4j.com/docs/driver-manual/1.7/sessions-transactions/#driver-transactions-access-mode).
  <br/>
 - **`cypher_query`** (required): The cypher query to send to the Neo4j database.